In a Silent Way: Reception

-Peaking at number 134 on the U.S. Billboard Top LPs chart, In a Silent Way became Davis's first album since 1965's My Funny Valentine to reach the chart.
-While it performed better commercially than most of Davis's previous work, the album's critics were divided in their reaction upon its release.
-Its incorporation of electric instrumentation and experimental structure have been sources of extreme controversy among jazz critics.
-According to The Rolling Stone Album Guide (1992), Davis's recording process and producer Teo Macero's studio editing of individual recordings into separate tracks for the album "seemed near heretical by jazz standards".
-In his book Running the Voodoo Down: The Electric Music of Miles Davis, Phil Freeman writes that rock and jazz critics at the time of the album's release were biased in their respective genres, writing "Rock critics thought In a Silent Way sounded like rock, or at least thought Miles was nodding in their direction, and practically wet themselves with joy.
+Peaking at number 134 on the U.S. Billboard Top LPs chart, In a Silent Way became Davis's first album since My Funny Valentine in 1965 to reach the chart.
+While it performed better commercially than most of his previous work, critics were divided in their reaction to the album upon its release.
+The album's incorporation of electric instrumentation and tape editing became sources of controversy among jazz critics.
+According to The Rolling Stone Album Guide (1992), Davis' recording process and producer Teo Macero's studio editing of individual recordings into separate tracks for the album "seemed near heretical by jazz standards".
+In his book Running the Voodoo Down: The Electric Music of Miles Davis, Phil Freeman writes of critical response to the album: "Rock critics thought In a Silent Way sounded like rock, or at least thought Miles was nodding in their direction, and practically wet themselves with joy.
 Jazz critics, especially ones who didn't listen to much rock, thought it sounded like rock too, and they reacted less favorably".
 Freeman continues by expressing that both reactions were "rooted, at least partly, in the critic's paranoia about his place in the world", writing that rock criticism was in its early stage of existence and such critics found "reassurance" in viewing the album as having psychedelic rock elements, while jazz critics felt "betrayed" amid the genre's decreasing popularity at the time.

-In a rave review, Rolling Stone writer Lester Bangs described In a Silent Way as "the kind of album that gives you faith in the future of music.
+In a rave review, Rolling Stone rock critic Lester Bangs described In a Silent Way as "the kind of album that gives you faith in the future of music.
 It is not rock and roll, but it's nothing stereotyped as jazz either.
 All at once, it owes almost as much to the techniques developed by rock improvisors in the last four years as to Davis' jazz background.
 It is part of a transcendental new music which flushes categories away and, while using musical devices from all styles and cultures, is defined mainly by its deep emotion and unaffected originality".
 Davis' next fusion album, Bitches Brew, showed him moving even further into the area that lay between the genres of rock and jazz.
 The dark, fractured dissonance of Bitches Brew ultimately proved to be instrumental in its success; it far outsold In a Silent Way.